deepanshs/mrsimulator/docs/user_guide/method/method.rst

 understood by anyone familiar with the underlying physical concepts, the organization of the :ref:`method_api` object in **mrsimulator** and its related composite objects require a more detailed explanation of their design.
-This section assumes that you are already familiar with topics covered in the introduction sections :ref:`getting_started`, :ref:`introduction_isotopomers_example`, and :ref:`fitting_example`.
+This section assumes that you are already familiar with the topics covered in the introduction sections :ref:`getting_started`, :ref:`introduction_isotopomers_example`, and :ref:`fitting_example`.

 Overview